The heavens declare the glory of God.

 21 Jesus went out from there and withdrew into the region of Tyre and Sidon.
 22 A Canaanite woman came out from those borders and cried, “Have mercy on me, Lord, son of David!
 My daughter is severely possessed by a demon!”

-23 But he answered her not a word.
+23 But Jesus answered her not a word.

-His disciples came and begged him, “Send her away; for is crying out after us.”
+His disciples came and begged him, “Send her away, for she is crying out after us.”

 25 But she came and worshiped him, saying, “Lord, help me.”

 26 But he answered, “It is not appropriate to take the children’s bread and throw it to the dogs.”

 27 But she said, “Yes, Lord, but even the dogs eat the crumbs which fall from their masters’ table.”